fred-ai-security/ai-security-assurance-labs/README.md

 This repository is intended for security engineers, AI engineers, and hiring managers evaluating applied AI Security Assurance capabilities in real-world environments.

-While the artifacts reflect real-world patterns, they are intentionally scoped for demonstration and learning purposes.
+While the artifacts reflect real-world patterns, they are intentionally scoped for learning and demonstration purposes rather than production deployment.

+Each section reflects common enterprise security workflows rather than hypothetical or academic examples.

 Design choices emphasize clarity, reproducibility, and auditability over production optimization.